Social Media Records in New Mexico

 New Mexico Inspection of Public Records Act & Social Media

-Social media records in New Mexico are covered by the Inspection of Public Records Act (IRPA).
-IRPA was written to ensure,“that all persons are entitled to the greatest possible information regarding the affairs of government and the official acts of public officers and employees.”
+Social media records in New Mexico are covered by the Inspection of Public Records Act (IPRA).
+IPRA was written to ensure,“that all persons are entitled to the greatest possible information regarding the affairs of government and the official acts of public officers and employees.”
 The language of the Act was written to be both broadly applicable and future-proof, and applies to all public records, regardless of physical form or characteristics, including social media records in New Mexico.

 Show Inspection of Public Records Act text